ipolharvard/ethos-ares/README.md

 > [!NOTE]
-> As of July 2nd, 2025, we fixed a major mistake in the ED-related task labelling and used MIMIC
-> data.
-Please update your forks to the latest version.
+> All data files in the `src/ethos/tokenize/maps` directory are under the CC0 public domain waiver.

 # ETHOS - EHR foundation model